 "I couldn't believe it when Dad won the Daily Prophet Draw.
 Seven hundred galleons!"

---Ron Weasley, in his bday letter to Harry (PA1)
+--Ron Weasley, in his birthday letter to Harry (PA1)

 While in Egypt, Ron writes to wish Harry a happy birthday.
 Also in the letter is the information that there is still enough gold left over for Ron’s parents to purchase him a new wand.